2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 * View Configuration introduced ca. v4
 * App Configuration, Settings and Resources introduced in v6.0
 * View Settings and Resources introduced in v12.02
-* Site and global settings introduced in 2sxc 12.03
+* Site and global settings introduced in 2sxc 12.04
-* Full Settings Stack introduced in 2sxc 12.03 / 12.04
+* Full Settings Stack introduced in 2sxc 12.04
+* Full Resources Stack introduced in 2sxc 12.04